 Generally, the conversion rate in real estate for Facebook Ads is 10.68% (source).

-To have some conservative numbers, let’s take the average between YouTube and Facebook Video ads, which is 6.65%.
+Let’s take the average between YouTube and Facebook Video ads to have some conservative numbers, which is 6.65%.

-This is the number we should also be able to apply to TikTok Ads.
+This is the number we should also apply to TikTok Ads.

 A TikTok Costs per Acquisition (CPA) Estimation

-Now that we have established some baseline numbers to estimate the performance, we can make a calculated estimation of the costs per acquisition.
+Now that we have established some baseline numbers to estimate the performance, we can estimate the costs per acquisition.

 We will need the average CPM and the conversion rate of TikTok, which is $1.82 and 6.65%.

-To get a bit more exact, we can also include the average click through rate, which is between 1% and 3% (source).
+To get a bit more exact, we can include the average click-through rate between 1% and 3% (source).
 Let’s make it an average of 2%.

 Now we can calculate how many impressions you will need to buy to get one lead.